 - Microsoft (cloud services and software growth)

-- Alphabet (digital advertising and cloud platform)
+- Alphabet (dominant in digital advertising and a growing cloud platform)

 - Accenture (global IT consulting)

-- Tencent (messaging, cloud and gaming platform)
+- Tencent (the dominant messaging, cloud and gaming platform in China)

-- Baidu (search engine)
+- Baidu (China's dominant search engine)

 Significant impacts on performance